 - You can be involved in your child’s health care and consent to treatment when necessary.

 - A legal connection

 - Your name is on your child’s birth certificate

 Establishing paternity can also benefit the mother.
-It is very stressful and frustrating for moms who find themselves in a relationship with a man who doesn’t want to assume responsibility for her children.
+It is very stressful and frustrating for moms who find themselves in a relationship with a man who doesn’t want to assume responsibility for their children.
 So these women decide to raise their children alone without help from the alleged father.
 Some may avoid contact with the father and move to another state.
 But the truth is that establishing paternity can be very beneficial for the mother as the father will be responsible to support the child financially and ease the burden of single-parent caregiving.
 Mothers can also claim social security benefits and health benefits for their children, should something happen to their former spouses or children’s father.

 But the ones that benefit most from establishing paternity are the children.
-Divorced parents are so involved coping with their own emotions that they don’t have time to think how withholding paternity can impact their children.
+Divorced parents are so involved in coping with their own emotions that they don’t have time to think about how withholding paternity can impact their children.
 Children need to cultivate their relationship with both parents.
 They like to identify with their family and build an emotional connection with their father and mother.
 Children without a legal father may struggle in life.

 The mother’s marital status is very important when determining paternity.
 If the mother was married at the time of birth, her husband is the presumed legal father so he is obligated under Florida law to provide child support.
 However, a man who believes he is not the biological father can petition the court to disestablish paternity through DNA testing, which can be a complex legal process if you do not hire adequate legal representation.

-A father seeking to establish paternity can do so voluntarily or a through a court order.
+A father seeking to establish paternity can do so voluntarily or through a court order.
 Notwithstanding the circumstances surrounding your case, you must understand family law can be complicated to navigate on your own.
 Securing the assistance of a knowledgeable Fort Lauderdale paternity attorney will help you reach the desired outcome.